 Wider investment opportunities in China A-shares

-The Offshore markets historically have been more accessible, and therefore more popular, among retail investors.
-However, less access to the Onshore market does not imply that it is any less attractive than the Offshore markets.
-In fact, it is exactly the infancy of the Onshore market that offers unique opportunities to investors, as the market is “new” to the broader investor base and therefore under-analysed.
+In fact, it is exactly the infancy of the onshore Chinese market that offers unique opportunities to investors, as the market is “new” to the broader investor base and therefore under-analysed.

-More importantly, the sheer size and diversity of the Onshore market positions it as an attractive investment opportunity.
-This is especially the case for investors with an existing allocation to the Offshore market, which is typically dominated by more established and rather traditional companies (e.g., conglomerates and dividend-paying stocks in Hong Kong, or semiconductor companies in Taiwan) or mega-cap internet names (e.g., Alibaba, Tencent, Meituan, Xiaomi, etc.).
+More importantly, the sheer size and diversity of the onshore market positions it as an attractive investment opportunity.
+This is especially the case for investors with an existing allocation to the offshore market, which is typically dominated by more established and rather traditional companies — such as conglomerates and dividend-paying stocks in Hong Kong, or semiconductor companies in Taiwan — or mega-cap internet names like Alibaba, Tencent, Meituan, and Xiaomi.

 Is China an emerging market or a developed market?

-An investor considering adding to their China exposure as part of a globally diversified portfolio may wonder if China should be considered as part of their emerging markets or developed market exposure.
+An investor considering adding to their China exposure as part of a globally diversified portfolio may wonder whether China should be considered as part of their emerging markets or developed market exposure.

 The China economy and market has many characteristics that make it an emerging market.
-With limited market accessibility in the China A-share market, illiquidity, as well as high GDP and productivity growth, the Chinese market falls squarely into the emerging markets category.
+With limited market accessibility in the China A-share market, illiquidity, as well as high gross domestic product (GDP) and productivity growth, the Chinese market falls squarely into the emerging markets category.

-Yet the Chinese market is far more developed compared to the rest of its emerging market peers, such as India or Malaysia.
-The Onshore China equity market (Shanghai and Shenzhen) is widely recognised as the second largest national stock market in the world.
-The exchange also consists of various “new economy” and “old economy” companies and sectors that offer a wide range of investment opportunities, in a manner that is more comparable to other developed markets.
+Yet, the Chinese market is far more developed than the rest of its emerging-market peers, such as India or Malaysia.
+The onshore China equity market (Shanghai and Shenzhen) is widely recognised as the second largest national stock market in the world.
+Both exchanges also consist of various “new economy” and “old economy” companies and sectors that offer a wide range of investment opportunities, in a manner that is more comparable to other developed markets.